Edzhevit/MathGame/README.md

 # MathGame
-Math game represents a simple game that checks if the result of two numbers are correct or not.
+Math game represents a simple android game that checks if the result of two numbers are correct or not.

 If the result is true you level up and your score gets higher.